What is Homestay?

 How close will I live to my education provider?

-You will be placed in a homestay that is up to 1 hour on public transport.
+This will depend on the city you are in as some cities are bigger than others, but the furthest you will be placed in a homestay is up to 1 hour on public transport.
 You may need to take a bus or train, or a combination of both.
-This will all be explained to you by your host.
-It is important to remember that the focus of living in a homestay is not about convenience, but about the experience and support you have when living in a foreign country.
+This will all be explained to you by your host when you arrive.
+Most hosts are happy to take the journey with you for the first time, to help you get familiar with the route.
+It is important to remember that the focus of living in a homestay is not about convenience but about the experience and support you have when living in a foreign country.

 Does AHN accept students of all ages, in all types of programs?

-We have programs for high school, pathway, college and university students which can be both short and long term.
+We offer homestay to all types of students; high schools, universities, English colleges, TAFE and other private institutions.
+We accept both short and long term placements.
 Generally, we do not accept students under the age of 12 years unless travelling as part of a study tour (these will be reviewed on a case by case basis).
 All new students over 18 years old who are arriving for their first term of study are recommended to spend a minimum of 4 weeks in a properly managed AHN homestay prior to making longer term accommodation arrangements.

 How do I apply?